10 Best History & Theory of Politics Books

 Accessibility vs. Academic Depth

 Do not assume that density equals quality.
 A highly accessible book that you finish is more valuable than a dense treatise that collects dust.
 If you are new to the field, start with a broad primer or a highly rated anthology and then graduate to specialized studies.
-If you are writing a thesis or teaching a section, the dense theoretical works provide the interpretive depth that surveys cannot offer.
+If you are writing a thesis or teaching a section, dense theoretical works provide the interpretive depth that surveys cannot offer.

 Comparing Reviews and Ratings